-Negative gearing is a form of financial leverage whereby an investor borrows money to acquire an income-producing investment property and expects the gross income generated by the investment, at least in the short term, to be less than the cost of owning and managing the investment, including depreciation and interest charged on the loan excluding capita repayments.
+Negative gearing is a form of financial leverage whereby an investor borrows money to acquire an income-producing investment property and expects the gross income generated by the investment, at least in the short term, to be less than the cost of owning and managing the investment, including depreciation and interest charged on the loan excluding capital repayments.

 Often in the news, but what is it?

 Gearing is the general term for borrowing money to purchase an asset.
 In this case, that asset is property.

 Neutral gearing is where the interest you pay on a loan is equal to the income of the loan investment – so you breakeven.
 Positive gearing is where the interest you pay on a loan is less than the income of the loan investment – so you make a profit.